Auguste Chouteau: Expansion of trade operations

-In the early 1780s, Auguste Chouteau played a pivotal role in trade between the village and Native American tribes.
+In the early 1780s, Auguste Chouteau played a pivotal role in trade between the village and Native American nations in the Missouri, Kansas, and Osage valleys.
 His efforts to maintain peace and promote trade led him to establish (along with his brother, Pierre) numerous trading forts along the Missouri River.

 His relationship with the Osage Nation became particularly important when, in 1787, the Spanish governor Esteban Miro ordered an end to trade with the Osage and began to prepare for war against them as a result of fighting between Osage and European settlers.
 Although the government continued its ban on trade with the Osage, Chouteau was able to defuse a conflict between Osage and Spanish-armed settlers through his intervention with Miro.
-In spite of continuing problems between the Osage and the Spanish government, Chouteau maintained good relations with the tribe.
+With continuing problems between the Osage and the Spanish government, Chouteau maintained good relations with the tribe.
 Although the trade ban was lifted in 1791, problems continued among Mississippi tribes and the settlers, including horse theft and threatened attack on an Osage delegation in St. Louis by rival tribes of Sac, Fox, Kickapoo, Mascouten and Winnebago warriors.

 In 1793, these problems culminated in an order from the Spanish Governor General Francisco Luis Héctor de Carondelet, in which all trade between settlers and tribes was to cease.
 Hector also ordered a military expedition against the Osage and other tribes.
 However, Hector was persuaded toward peace by an Osage delegation led by Chouteau to New Orleans in the spring of 1794.
 To convince Hector of peace, Chouteau promised a military fort built among the Osage at his own expense.
 In return, Chouteau was given a six-year monopoly on trade along the Osage River.
 After its construction in 1795, Fort Carondelet, although acting as a military base, was in practice a trading post for the Chouteau family.
 The fort also served as home to Chouteau's nephews, who gained valuable experience as traders.
 Through contacts at this post, Chouteau also negotiated construction of a second trading post among the Osage, located on the Verdigris River in eastern Kansas from 1795 to 1797.